helal44/laravel-books-site/README.md

-books sit: for selling books
+books sit:
+    simple laravel task to buy books using stripe...
+tools:
+ -> payment using laravel stripe gateway
+ -> data base using mongodb

 to run the project :
 1- install xampp